Severe Weather Statement issued for Chippewa, Mackinac by NWS - NewsBreak

 Severe Weather Statement issued for Chippewa, Mackinac by NWS

 Effective: 2021-08-11 16:11:00 EDT Expires: 2021-08-11 17:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Chippewa; Mackinac A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 430 PM EDT FOR CENTRAL CHIPPEWA AND EASTERN MACKINAC COUNTIES At 400 PM EDT, severe thunderstorms were located along a line extending from near Barbeau to near Hessel to near Evergreen Shores, moving southeast at 45 mph.
-The Kinross Airport measured a 64 mph wind gust with this storm.
+Target Area: Chippewa; Mackinac A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 430 PM EDT FOR SOUTH CENTRAL CHIPPEWA AND SOUTHEASTERN MACKINAC COUNTIES At 413 PM EDT, severe thunderstorms were located along a line extending from 6 miles east of Munuscong to near Cedarville to near Mackinac Island, moving southeast at 45 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-These severe storms will be near Munuscong and Hessel around 405 PM EDT.
-Other locations in the path of these severe thunderstorms include Cedarville and Stalwart.
+These severe thunderstorms will remain over mainly rural areas of south central Chippewa and southeastern Mackinac Counties, including the following locations...
+Marquette Island.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...OBSERVED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0